hbecerri/pepper/README.md

 ## Usage
 In Pepper an analysis is implemented as a Processor class.
 A short example of such a Processor can be found in [here](example/example_processor.py).
-A processor can be run using 'python3 -m pepper.runproc example_processor.py'
+A processor can be run using `python3 -m pepper.runproc example_processor.py`

 ### Running on HTCondor
-In order to run on HTCondor, one only has to specify the `--condor` parameter followed by the number of jobs desired.
-If an environment like anaconda or CMSSW is supposed to be used on the HTCondor node, one has to create a Shell script that can be sourced setting up the environment and provide its path via the `--condorinit` parameter or set the `PEPPER_CONDOR_ENV` environment variable locally to that path.
+In order to run on HTCondor using `pepper.runproc`, one only has to specify the `--condor` parameter followed by the number of jobs desired.
+Events will be split across jobs as evenly as possible.
+To control which environment is employed on the HTCondor node, the parameter `--condorinit` can be used. `--condorinit` should point to a Shell script that can be sourced setting up the environment.
+If `--condorinit` is not present, Pepper will instead use the script that is pointed at by the local environment variable `PEPPER_CONDOR_ENV`.
+If this is also not set, the jobs will be run in the default environment of your HTCondor system.
+For an example environment script setting up LCG100 on CentOS7 see [here](example/env_lcg100.sh).
+When running on HTCondor, the local process, that has started also the jobs, needs to be kept open until everything has finished.
+In order to not accidentally kill the process by an unstable connection or similar, it is recommended to run it inside a `byobu`, `tmux` or `screen` session, or to prepend the command `nohup`.

 ### Main scripts
 The main directory of this repository contains several optional scripts to obtain inputs and plot outputs: